adammiller1/architecture-center/docs/anti-patterns/extraneous-fetching/index.md

 # Extraneous Fetching antipattern

-Retrieving more data than is necessary to satisfy a business operation can result in unnecessary I/O overhead and reduce responsiveness.
+Retrieving more data than needed for a business operation can result in unnecessary I/O overhead and reduce responsiveness.

 ## Problem description

 This antipattern can occur if the application tries to minimize I/O requests by retrieving all of the data that it *might* need.
 This is often a result of overcompensating for the [Chatty I/O][chatty-io] antipattern.
 For example, an application might fetch the details for every product in a database.
-But the user may need just a subset of the details (some details may not be relevant to customers), and probably doesn't need to see *all* of the products.
+But the user may need just a subset of the details (some may not be relevant to customers), and probably doesn't need to see *all* of the products at once.
 Even if the user is browsing the entire catalog, it would make sense to paginate the results &mdash; showing 20 at a time, for example.

 Another source of this problem is following poor programming or design practices.
-For example, the following code uses Entity Framework to fetch the complete details for every product, then filters it to return only a subset of the fields, discarding the rest.
+For example, the following code uses Entity Framework to fetch the complete details for every product.
+Then it filters the results to return only a subset of the fields, discarding the rest.
 You can find the complete sample [here][sample-app].

 ```csharp
 public async Task<IHttpActionResult> GetAllFieldsAsync()